Introduction on PostgreSQL WHERE Clause

 Example #6 – BETWEEN operator

-The following example finds students whose first names start with the letter J and their lengths are between 3 and 5 by using the BETWEEN operator.
+The following example uses the BETWEEN operator to find students whose first names start with the letter J and whose lengths are between 3 and 5.
 Note that the BETWEEN operator returns true if a value is in a range of values.

 Code: